hvalfangst/azure-functions-custom-rust-handler/README.md

 # Azure Functions App with customer handler in Rust utilizing Axum

-Azure Function programmed in Rust with the Axum framework, providing endpoints for arithmetic operations.
+Azure Function with customer handler invoking a binary compiled from code written in Rust with the Axum framework.
-A CI/CD pipeline has been implemented with GitHub Actions.
+The binary 'handler' and associated files (function/host.json) are deployed to Azure Function App via 'func azure functionapp publish'
-It will build, package and deploy this application to Azure Function Apps on any repository pushes.
 Azure resources are provisioned with Terraform.

 ## Requirements